Climate change and development Climate and development partnerships

 Traditional scarf with ajrak ornament.
 Ajrak is a special form of block printing in Pakistan.

-Pakistan is among the countries that are most severely affected by climate change.
+Pakistan is severely affected by climate change.
 As a result of extreme weather events and slow-onset climate change, many people have already become internally displaced.